hmcts/div-case-maintenance-service/README.md

-# Divorce Case Management Service
+# Divorce Case Maintenance Service

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a case management service.
+This is a case maintenance service.
 This service facilitates all the communication between Core Case Data and the Divorce system.

 ## Getting started